From Van to Empire: Scaling Your Trade Business

 Team Builder

-Focus: Key Hires: Lead technician, office manager, junior techs.
+Focus: Key hires include a lead technician, office manager, and junior techs.

 Business Owner